Skip to content

 Stay curious

-Don't forget the gate!
+Mind the gate!

 Always remember to leave a gate as you found it.
 A farmer might close a gate to contain animals, or leave it open to give them access to other areas.

 It's essential to be familiar with biosecurity and preventing the spread of zoonotic disease.
 Although hand gel is useful, it doesn't replace good hand hygiene.
-Remember to wear relevant PPE and have dedicated work clothes.
+Remember to wear PPE and have dedicated work clothes.
 Wash everything, including yourself, at the end of the day!

 Back to top